Laws & Policies

 A superintendent's compendium is a compilation of restrictions and permit requirements imposed under the discretionary authority of the superintendent.
 These are determined based on being necessary for the maintenance of public health and safety, protection of environmental or scenic values, protection of natural and cultural resources, aid to scientific research, implementation of management responsibilities, equitable allocation and use of facilities, or the avoidance of conflict among visitor use activities.

-The Casa Grande Ruins' Superintendent's Compendium is seven pages long and was last updated in June of 2014.
-The PDF is 640K in size and can be downloaded as needed.
+The Casa Grande Ruins' Superintendent's Compendium is eight pages long and was last updated in June of 2017.
+The PDF is 803K in size and can be downloaded as needed.